pr0g/as/README.md

 mat33 m = quat::to_mat33(q); // static
 ```

-The big problem with this is we get into a situation where `mat33.h` can't include `quat.h` and `quat.h` include `mat33.h` at the same time (we can get around this if we stick the implementation in the .cpp file and forward declare the type, but then we lose the ability to inline (forgetting LTO for the moment) and in doing so the ability to have a header-only library 😫).
+The big problem with this is we get into a situation where `mat33.h` can't include `quat.h` and `quat.h` can't include `mat33.h` at the same time (we can get around this if we stick the implementation in a .cpp file and forward declare the type, but then we lose the ability to inline (forgetting LTO for the moment) and in doing so the ability to have a header-only library 😫).

 So we're back to free functions.
-The lovely property about this is we can keep the `<type>.h` files quite light (we pretty much just have the special members and overloaded operators) and all other functions can go into a separate file, which includes whatever types it likes.
+The lovely property about this is we can keep the `<type>.h` files quite light (we pretty much just have the special members and overloaded operators there) and all other functions can go into a separate file, which includes whatever types it likes.
 So we now have:

 ```c++
 mat33 m1 = // ... build some rotation